hyperledger/indy-hipe/text/messaging-protocol/README.md

 * A nonce is used as a one-time validation.
 A `did` will be used here for all subsequent message ids, but has not yet been generated.
 * Type is a connection offer.
 Note that since the protocol has not yet been initiated, the connection offer does not have to be in the message format presented here.
 All subsequent messages do.
 * An endpoint contains a URL to provide a destination and a verification key (aka public key, vk) to encrypt the message so that only the autorized person can decrypt it.
 However, an endpoint can instead include a DID, which will be looked up on the ledger to retrieve its corresponding url+vk.

-**editing note**: If the offer is done remotely, then is an endpoint needed?
-Probably is.
+Alice can use a DID so Bob can retrieve her url+vk on the Sovrin ledger, or directly share a url+sk if she prefers not to use the ledger.

 ### 2. Connection Request